izelnakri/qunitx/README.md

 ### Installation: Node & Deno

 This is a 0-dependency test library that runs code in your target runtime(node, deno or browser) test runner.
+Since a default test runner is a new feature of node.js, please use node.js v20.3+.

-In order to use qunitx to execute existing qunit tests please change:
+In order to use qunitx to convert qunit tests files please change:

 ```js
 import { module, test } from 'qunit';